radiantlogic-v8/documentation-new/documentation/configuration/security/security.md

 ### Mutual Authentication: Certificate-based Authentication

->[!warn] Mutual authentication (mTLS) is currently supported in self-managed deployments of Identity Data Management only.
-You must configure your ingress/load balancer to pass through the TLS certificate from the client.
-Mutual authentication is not currently supported in SaaS deployments.
+>[!warn] To enable mutual authentication (mTLS) in self-managed deployments of Identity Data Management, you must configure your ingress/load balancer to pass through the TLS certificate from the client.
+Mutual authentication can be enabled upon request in SaaS deployments.
+Contact the Radiant Logic support team if you would like to request enabling this feature in your SaaS tenant.

 A certificate is an electronic document that identifies an entity which can be an individual, a server, a company, or some other entity.
 The certificate also associates the entity with a public key.